Donders-Institute/bidscoin/docs/workflow.rst

       -m SESPREFIX, --sesprefix SESPREFIX
                             The prefix common for all the source session-folders.
                             Default: 'ses-'
+      -s, --store           Flag to store the provenance data samples in the bidsfolder/'code'/'provenance' folder
       -i {0,1,2}, --interactive {0,1,2}
                             {0}: The sourcefolder is scanned for different kinds of scans without any user interaction. {1}: The